Cast iron skillets are a must-have in any kitchen. Not only is

 First, be sure to use an oil with a high smoke point.

-Second, heat the skillet for about 10-15 minutes to help the oil penetrate the cast iron’s pores to create a non-stick surface.
+You want to heat the skillet for about 10-15 minutes to help the oil penetrate the cast iron’s pores to create a non-stick surface.